GoogleCloudPlatform/community/tutorials/system-v-ipc-on-php-runtime.md

         gcloud app deploy app.yaml

-1. Access the app and see the counts
-   For example, you can use `ab`
+1. Access the app and see the counts.
+For example, you can use `ab`:

         ab -n100 -c10 http://your-project-id.appspot-preview.com/